imagetyperz-api/imagetyperz-api-ruby/readme.md

 d['sitekey'] = '1c7062c7-cae6-4e12-96fb-303fbec7fe4f'
 # d['invisible'] = '1'            # if invisible hcaptcha - optional

+# domain used in loading of hcaptcha interface, default: hcaptcha.com - optional
+# d['domain'] = 'hcaptcha.com'

 # extra parameters, useful for enterprise
 # submit userAgent from requests too, when this is used
 # d['HcaptchaEnterprise'] = {'rqdata': 'take value from web requests'}